Nate Archibald: Buffalo Braves (1977–1978)

-Injured for much of the 1976–77 season, he was traded by the Nets to the Buffalo Braves before the 1977–78 season, again for two first round draft picks (this time eventually becoming renowned defender Micheal Ray Richardson and prolific scorer Clifford Robinson), as well as George Johnson.
+Injured for much of the 1976–77 season, Archibald was traded by the Nets to the Buffalo Braves before the 1977–78 season, again for two first round draft picks (this time eventually becoming renowned defender Micheal Ray Richardson and prolific scorer Clifford Robinson), as well as George Johnson.
 Archibald tore his Achilles tendon and never played a regular-season game for the Braves.

 Boston Celtics (1978–1983)

-Buffalo traded him to the Boston Celtics as part of a 7-player deal before the start of the next season.
+Buffalo traded Archibald to the Boston Celtics as part of a seven-player deal before the start of the next season.
 His career at the Celtics started poorly.
 He showed up 20 pounds overweight.
 However, he adjusted and helped guide the Celtics to the best record in the NBA for three consecutive years (1979–1982).
 Archibald won his first and only NBA championship with the Boston Celtics in the 1980–81 season alongside young NBA star Larry Bird.
 In Game 6 of the 1981 NBA Finals, Archibald recorded 13 points and 12 assists as the Celtics closed out the series against the Houston Rockets.

-On February 15, 1982, Archibald recorded a tenure-high 23 assists in a 145-144 win over the Denver Nuggets.
+On February 15, 1982, Archibald recorded a tenure-high 23 assists in a 145–144 win over the Denver Nuggets.